jymchng/fastapi-shield/docs/advanced-topics/jwt-authentication.md

 JWTs are commonly used for:

-1. Authentication: After a user logs in, subsequent requests include the JWT, allowing the user to access routes, services, and resources permitted with that token.
+1. **Authentication**: After a user logs in, subsequent requests include the JWT, allowing the user to access routes, services, and resources permitted with that token.
-2. Information Exchange: JWTs can securely transmit information between parties, as the signature ensures the sender is who they claim to be.
+2. **Information Exchange**: JWTs can securely transmit information between parties, as the signature ensures the sender is who they claim to be.

 ## JWT Structure